ku-fpg/ku-fpg.github.io/people/andygill.md

        [Symposium on High Level Languages for Parallel Computing on FPGAs](http://www.macs.hw.ac.uk/~rs46/parco15-high-level-fpga-languages/), 2015
 -   PC Member,
+       International Symposium on the Implementation and Application of Functional Languages, 2015
+-   PC Member,
        Trends in Functional Programming,
        2015
 -   PC Member,